vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/1-rag.md

     ![llama-stack-upgrade-1.png](images/llama-stack-upgrade-1.png)

-2. Switch to the YAML view and simply check the "enabled" checkbox under the RAG configuration to activate these capabilities.
+2. Switch to the Form view and simply check the "enabled" checkbox under the RAG configuration to activate these capabilities.

     ![llama-stack-upgrade-2.png](images/llama-stack-upgrade-2.png)